Envy On Facebook

 Just think: Facebook was devised to raise people’s happiness levels by making social interactions easy.
 But in truth it does just the reverse.
 Envy on Facebook in its ubiquitous presence sabotages the life satisfaction of users.

-How To Overcome Facebook Envy
+4 Simple Ways To Overcome Facebook Envy

 A team of scientists led by van de Ven from the Tilburg Institute for Behavioral Economics Research found that there can be two different types of envy: